bdasgupta02/lego/README.md

 - C++20

 ### Creating nodes
+These are the individual components of your app (or component graph).
+Other than the handlers and `NodeBase`, they just work like ordinary C++ structs or classes with your functionality within them

 ```cpp
 // NodeBase is a lightweight struct to expose the handler to invoke functions of other nodes *magically*
 template<typename NodeBase>